huggingface/transformers/model_cards/Rostlab/prot_t5_xl_bfd/README.md

 The preprocessing step was performed on the fly, by cutting and padding the protein sequences up to 512 tokens.

-The details of the masking procedure for each sequence followed the original T5 model for token masking as following:
+The details of the masking procedure for each sequence are as follows:
 - 15% of the amino acids are masked.
 - In 90% of the cases, the masked amino acids are replaced by `[MASK]` token.
 - In 10% of the cases, the masked amino acids are replaced by a random amino acid (different) from the one they replace.